 2matches_45_degree: True

-4norm: 1.0In the equal-norm orthogonal-vector example above, the SLERP midpoint remains on the unit circle while a linear midpoint would have smaller norm.
-That is a geometric property of this example, not evidence that the midpoint preserves either model's behavior.
+5norm: 1.0In the equal-norm orthogonal-vector example above, the SLERP midpoint remains on the unit circle while a linear midpoint would have smaller norm.
+That's a geometric property of this example, not evidence that the midpoint preserves either model's behavior.
 For a pair of checkpoints, evaluate linear and spherical candidates against the same release gates.

 mergekit[1] is an open-source toolkit for merging language-model checkpoints.
 Its documented CLI supports YAML-defined merges with CPU or limited-VRAM execution, and mergekit-multi can run multi-stage recipes where later merges consume earlier outputs.[1]